-Addressing repair issues as soon as you’re made aware of them can also prevent issues for you down the line.
+Addressing repair and maintenance issues as soon as you’re made aware of them can also prevent issues for you down the line.
 If a tenant reports a growing mold issue, schedule mold remediation right away to reduce its negative impact on the property and the health of the resident.

 If you aren’t proactive in your repairs, property damage can worsen.
 This leads to even more hefty expenses.
 What may start out as something minor and cheap to fix can end up costing you.